aylinsgl/smobsc/docs/chapter_exp/Programming Experiments in Psychopy.rst

 necessary?
 Because we need to work with the computer on a low level in order to get it to achieve highly precise timings, and smoothly display even complex visual stimuli.
-That is one half of the experimental program; the other will consist in translating the experimental design into computer code, so that, e.g., a study participant is presented with the required number of trials resulting from your power calculation for the conditions resulting from your latin square design.
+That is one half of the experimental program; the other will consist in translating the `experimental design`_ into computer code, so that, e.g., a study participant is presented with the required number of trials resulting from your `power calculation`_ for the conditions resulting from your `latin square design`_.

 Because Psychopy is written in Python, we having already learned Python, learning Psychopy reduces to learning the Psychopy-specific modules.